Brandon, Florida Geriatric Care Management Cyber Liability Program for 2020

 Telehealth platforms present new challenges for the protection of an individual’s medical information.
 More than 20 million Americans now benefit from some manner of remote health care treatment, and many factors drive the need for telemedicine care, serving people living in isolated or rural areas of the country that may not have ready access to receive needed healthcare services.

 In the event of a cyber breach, the monetary costs involved with remediation of the network, notification expenses and any damages incurred by a resident, especially where the facility has been deemed negligent in safeguarding medical records, can be staggering.
 Long Term Care providers should have a cyber risk response plan in place.
 They should carry cyber liability insurance that provides first and third-party coverage for the loss of or damage to digital data.

-Making sure comprehensive facility-wide incident liability coverage is in place that protects against a potential network security and privacy breach can be a daunting undertaking, and it is important for providers to obtain a cyber liability policy that coordinates with their healthcare professional and general liability policy.
+Making sure facility-wide incident liability coverage is in place that protects against a potential network security and privacy breach can be a daunting undertaking, and it is important for providers to obtain a cyber liability policy that coordinates with their healthcare professional and general liability policy.

-Odiorne Insurance is in collaboration with diverse underwriters have developed cyber insurance solutions that include comprehensive coverage for cyber security and privacy liability risks on its long term care professional and general liability policy.
+Odiorne Insurance is in collaboration with diverse underwriters have developed cyber insurance solutions that include coverage for cyber security and privacy liability risks on its long term care professional and general liability policy.

 Get Your GCMCLP Quote Today!
 Click The Button Below to Start Now

 We also can help your facility safeguard against network security and privacy liability risks with reimbursement of costs associated with breach notification, recovery and remediation, any regulatory fines.

 Heightened awareness of potential exposure amongst the facility’s management, staff and healthcare providers is an essential first step.